MoserMichael/my-notes/dev-gotchas.md

 My observations, so far:

-- Now can still takes me hours to solve a problem, that would probably be not very good with a real interview session.
+- Now can still takes me hours to solve a problem.
+This is probably not very good for a real interview session.
 - I am now reading the problem descriptions with more attention to detail.
-- I have also lost this shock and awe of the interviewing
+- I have also lost this shock and awe of the interview process.
-- I am over the initial 'leetcode shock', and  Some people take Leetcode really hard.
-However it turns out, that it is possible to get past any kind of abuse, as a programmer...
+- I am over the initial 'leetcode shock'.
+Some people take Leetcode really hard.
+However it turns out, that it is possible to get past any kind of abuse, as a programmer... (programmers are used to abusive tools and working environments)

 ---30/07/23 20:23:26----------------------